Turbo Takeaways

 Car Loan Rates

-For the fourth quarter of 2023, the average interest rate on new cars across all lenders was 6.44%, and 9.06% on used cars for borrowers with “good” to “very good” credit scores.
+For the fourth quarter of 2024, the overall average interest rate on new cars was 6.35%, and 11.62% on used cars for borrowers with “good” to “very good” credit scores.
 For qualifying borrowers, the rates offered by Navy Federal are much lower than these recent averages.

 Car Loans Fees and Repayment Terms